 Of important note, Elsah is also a village of artists.
 Elsah has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Elsah’s character.

-A relatively large number of people in Elsah telecommute to their jobs.
-Overall, about 16.54% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 16.54% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Elsah is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the village’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.